AungKhantKyaw2/django/README.md

 # django
-project is in the library
+project is in the branch > library